micheleuno/MangaReader/README.md

 What to expect:
 -Add multiple Mangas.
--Set a root folder and add every new manga pressing a button -Continue from previously read episode and page.
+-Set a root folder and add every new manga pressing a button.
+-Continue from previously read episode and page.
 -Fullscreen mode.
 -Change reading direction (Left to Right, Right to Left or Top to Bottom).